What is Azure AD Privileged Identity Management?

 - Renew – When a role assignment has already expired, the user can use Privileged Identity Management to request a renewal for the role assignment

 Both user-initiated actions require an approval from a Global Administrator or Privileged Role Administrator.
 Admins don't need to be in the business of managing assignment expirations.
 You can just wait for the extension or renewal requests to arrive for simple approval or denial.

-For more information, check out the following articles: Extend or renew Azure AD role assignments, Extend or renew Azure resource role assignments, and Extend or renew privileged access group assignments
+For more information, check out the following articles: Extend or renew Azure AD role assignments, Extend or renew Azure resource role assignments, and Extend or renew PIM for Groups assignments

 Privileged Identity Management supports the following scenarios:

 - Specify approver users or groups to approve requests

 - View request and approval history for all privileged roles

 - View pending approvals (requests)